Mvalentino92/JAVA/README.md

 **FlashCards.java:** Reads a file provided by the user with questions and answers.
 Randomly shuffles the questions, and displays the text to the user.
 After the answer is shown, the user specifies if they answered the question correctly.
 All incorrectly answered questions will be asked again next round (shuffled as well).
 Will keep repeating this process until all questions are answered correctly.

+**Program1_Checker.java:** A program my professor had me write to help them grade a class project.
+It reads in the student output file and checks it against the professor's "master output file" for correctness with some tolerance for formatting.

 **RecursiveInterpolation.java:** Uses recursion to linearly interpolate halfway between all the supplied data points.
 Continues to do so until the new array length reaches the size specified by the user.
 The larger the desired array compared to the original, the less accurate the final returned array will be, as each subsequent method call is interpolating previously interpolated points.

 **SecretMessages.java:** A Message class that supports encryption and decryption using a simple Caesar Cipher.